mariocannistra/pyLMS7002M/README.md

 on-board chips, such as LMS7002, ADF4002, etc. Classes follow the hierarchy and logical organization from evaluation board down to on-chip register level.

+## Python 3 porting

+The core scripts have been ported to Python 3.x using the standard python tool 2to3.py Also the VNA examples have been patched and tested.
+This porting has been performed and tested on Windows 8.1, using Python 3.5.6 in Anaconda 3 environment.
+Current version of pySmithPlot (as of April 18, 2018) has been successfully used commenting out a couple of options (waiting for author to solve those small issues).

 ## Installation

 The pyLMS7002M package is installed in a usual way: